Diagnostics

 • Wiring Issues: Corroded, broken, or shorted wires leading to the sensor.

-• Loose Gas Cap: A cap that isn't sealing properly can cause pressure fluctuations.
+• Loose Gas Cap: A cap that is not sealing properly can cause pressure fluctuations.

 • Blocked EVAP Path: A pinch or blockage in the charcoal canister or vent lines.